 With so much recent focus on mobile-friendliness and mobile-first, “What after mobile?” is a question many marketers ask themselves.
 Could it be a focus on other mobile devices like wearables and smartwatches?
 Well, time will tell.

 But for now, know that blogging, email, and text-based content marketing aren’t going anywhere.
-And that 2020 is going to bring some seriously exciting visual content marketing aimed at building E-A-T.
+And that 2021 is going to bring a lot more of seriously exciting visual content marketing aimed at building E-A-T.

 Personalizing content without seeming creepy would be crucial for online businesses.
 Above all, outstanding user experience and credible user-generated content would separate so-so businesses from thriving brands.